In a Savage Land: Story

 She does take the camera, and captures a couple copulating in a hidden grotto; she returns the camera to her furious husband; "see I didn't break it" she pouts.
 But the photograph is stolen and creates a crisis — it turns out the girl was promised to a prominent tribesman; now he doesn't want her.
 The girl leaps to her death from a tall coconut tree; the traditional form of suicide.
 Evelyn is distraught, seeing herself as a impediment to her husband's work, and pays Carpenter to take her to a neighbouring island to conduct her own research among the island's inhabitants, a belligerent patriarchal tribe who show her no respect once Carpenter has left.
 Her husband has an unhappy time with her gone: he is assaulted by the woman, humiliated and ostracized.
 Evelyn is called back as he is dying from dysentery.
 She buries him native fashion; she removes her clothing and goes through the widow's ritual: her head is shaved, she is blackened all over with mud and shuts herself in a cage, preparing to starve herself to death.
 Carpenter brings her water and tries to feed and exercise her.
 Weeks pass and she leaves the cage; Carpenter nurses her back to health and they fall in love.

 They hear on the radio of the attack on Pearl Harbor and are warned of imminent Japanese encroachment.
 Japanese bombers shower them with leaflets, then a small party of Japanese soldiers lands, and the Europeans follow the pre-arranged moonlight evacuation.
 Carpenter makes as if to leave, then doubles back to remain as a coast watcher — executed as a spy if caught.

 It is around 1950.
-Evelyn had made a pilgrimage to the island, retrieved her notebooks, and asked after Carpenter, but heard only rumors of his death.
+Evelyn had made a pilgrimage to the island, retrieved her notebooks, and asked after Carpenter, but heard only rumours of his death.
 Her book In a Savage Land is published, and at a book signing someone slips a package onto the table.
 It contains Carpenter's perfect pearl — she rushes out and eventually finds him, one leg missing but alive.
 The film ends with a flashback to the idyllic moment when he told her of the legend that a gold-lipped oyster predicted a lasting relationship.